 The discussion dates are as follows:

-Friday, March 27th @ 4:30 pm on The Line Becomes a River by Francisco Cantu – THIS FIRST DISCUSSION WILL TAKE PLACE AT THE EAST CORINTH CONGREGATIONAL CHURCH WHILE THE LIBRARY IS STILL UNDER RENOVATION
+Friday, May 29th @ 4:30 pm on The Line Becomes a River by Francisco Cantu –

 A memoir by a former border patrol officer and son of a Mexican immigrant, this work goes well behind today’s headlines, creating lasting images and better understanding.